Opinion: Myanmar sanctions will not stop the bloodshed | DW | 01.03.2021

 Importantly, negotiation and de-escalation will require a coordinated effort from the West, ASEAN, China, India and Japan.

-Otherwise, Myanmar is on the brink of chaos that might spin out of control and have ramifications for stability in Southeast Asia.
+Otherwise, Myanmar is on the brink of chaos that might spin out of control —with ramifications for stability across all of Southeast Asia.

 Myanmar is a diverse country with a history of ethnic tension.
 Could the coup bring minority groups and mainstream society together under the common cause of opposing the military?